-Investment Analyst
+Josh Seagar Investment Analyst

-David Ellener

-Investment Analyst
+David Ellener Investment Analyst

-Senior Investment

-Analyst

 Michael Born Fund Research Analyst

 Business as a force for good

-We are proud to be a UK founding B Corporation: the international standard for companies that believe in using business as a force for good.
-EQ is authorised and regulated by the Financial Conduct Authority, and has Chartered status as a financial planning firm.
+EQ is authorised and regulated by the Financial Conduct Authority.
+We are also proud to be a UK founding B Corporation: the international standard for companies that believe in using business as a force for good.

 Being Positive It's not always easy to be positive about the future of the planet and its inhabitants.
 The 21st century appears to have delivered a perfect storm of economic uncertainty, social upheaval and environmental change.
 Many people are questioning whether the traditional approach to investment, which has advocated the accumulation of wealth at almost any cost, is too one dimensional.
 Can such a single minded objective really insulate you from the many issues we are all facing?
 Perhaps a broader strategy which seeks to invest for social and environmental benefit as well as profit should have a place in your portfolio.
-Invest in businesses which have the power to do good The Positive Impact Portfolios
+Invest in businesses which have the power to do good The Positive Impact Portfolios We are proud to say that the Positive Impact Portfolios have been awarded a 5/5 star rating by Defaqto.

-Established in 2012, these portfolios are for clients that: - Are seeking strong financial returns over the long term. - Prefer to invest in industries and businesses that aim to deliver social and environmental benefits through their activities. - Are concerned about the damage that certain industries and types of business can cause to society and the physical environment.
+INVESTMENT WEEK Sustainable Investment Awards 2015 HIGHLY COMMENDED Established in 2012, these portfolios are for clients that: - Are seeking strong financial returns over the long term. - Prefer to invest in industries and businesses that aim to deliver social and environmental benefits through their activities. - Are concerned about the damage that certain industries and types of business can cause to society and the physical environment.
 They can be used as a stand-alone investment solution for those who view social and environmental considerations as paramount to their investment objectives, or as separate specialist portfolios.
 Each investor has their own portfolio which is invested in a well-diversified mix of 20-25 funds and actively managed by EQ.
 They can be held both in ISA (tax-free savings) or SIPP (personal pension) accounts.
 There are six levels of risk available, with the maximum equity exposure ranging from 35% to 85%.
 Stockmarkets are volatile and so in all cases we advocate a minimum time horizon of five years (although portfolios can usually be liquidated on seven days notice).
-66 We have worked with EQ Investors and their research team for a number of years and have been regularly impressed by their fund review process, and the depth of their research.
+We have worked with EQ Investors and their research team for a number of years and have been regularly impressed by their fund review process, and the depth of their research.
 Neville White, Head of SRI Policy & Research, Ecclesiastical Investment Management Limited Available for ISAs and pensions Risk warning: past performance is not a guide to future performance.
 The value of investments and the income derived from them can go down as well as up, so you could get back less than you originally invested.
-Religious investors in the US refused to invest in alcohol, tobacco, and slave trading.
+Late 1700's Religious investors in the US refused to invest in alcohol, tobacco, and slave trading.
 1928 US Pioneer Fund became the first mutual fund to screen out sectors.
 1960's Push for screening out arms companies during the Vietnam War.
 1970's Apartheid in South Africa led to the first negative screening of a country.
 1980's Socially Responsible Investment (SRI) adopted by churches and universities.
 Launch of thematic ethical funds.
 2009 Global Impact Investment Network (GIIN) formed.
 2012 EQ launches Positive Impact Portfolios.
 2013 National Impact Initiative launched by G8.
 2014 Social Stock Exchange set up.
 Social Investment Tax Relief (SITR) introduced.
 What is impact investing?